atlassian/smith/README.md

 4. The goal of Smith is to manage instances of TPRs.
 App Controller cannot manage them yet.

 It is not better or worse, just different set of design choices.

+### On Kubernetes client
+https://github.com/kubernetes/client-go should be used eventually instead of the bespoke client.